Registered charity no: 1207921

 Dave Ansell has been the Conductor and Musical Director of the orchestra since 2010.

-He has encouraged and led us through new music over the weeks culminating in our most recent concert held in July.
-His skill and enthusiasm are infectious and we have all been greatly encouraged by his youthful humour, brilliant analysis and professional direction.
-Because of our wider catchment the orchestra has changed its name to Dorset Sinfonia.
-Dave is also a brass music teacher for DASP.
+During this time, he has encouraged and led us through an eclectic mix of new and exciting music.
+His skill and enthusiasm are infectious and we have all been greatly encouraged by his humour, brilliant analysis and professional direction.
+Dave is also a professional horn player, and brass and piano teacher for Wessex Music and Perrott Hill School.

 "I grew up in Dorchester where I played the horn and piano with many local groups including the Durnovaria Silver Band, Weymouth Operatic and one of Dorset Sinfonia's earlier incarnations, the Weymouth Arts Centre Orchestra.